-Yesterday afternoon, we received a call asking for “how to transfer ownership of real estate in Hawaii”, which is related of ReadUSA.com business (our client) we represent in China.
+One day, we received a call asking for “how to transfer ownership of real estate in Hawaii”, which was related of ReadUSA.com business (our client) we’re representing in China.

 The guy is now being arrested in Shanghai, facing legal issue currently.
 The organization tends to withdraw money by selling real estate in Hawaii as easy as possible.
 That’s why our phone rang yesterday.

 The interesting thing is what keywords the lady searched for before the call.
 We then dig into Baidu Tongji, an equivalent to Google Analytics, to see what happened exactly that time.